regolo-ai/regoloai-doc/regolo-docs/docs/models/families/images.md

 # Images Generation

-The image generation API allows you to create images based on textual descriptions, leveraging models like `FLUX.1-dev`.
+The image generation API allows you to create images based on textual descriptions, leveraging models like `Qwen-Image`.

 ## API Call Parameters

 * `prompt`: A string describing the desired image, such as "A white cat resting in Rome."
 * `n`: An integer specifying the number of images to generate.
 Generating more images increases response time, so it's best to keep this number small for faster performance.
-* `model`: The identifier for the model used in image generation, e.g., "FLUX.1-dev."
+* `model`: The identifier for the model used in image generation, e.g., "Qwen-Image."
 * `size`: A string defining the dimensions of the images.
 Supported sizes are "256x256," "512x512," and "1024x1024."

 Larger images take longer to generate, so consider using smaller sizes for quicker results.